Scandinavian Simvastatin Survival Study: Results

 After 5.4 years, compared to the group that were given placebo, the simvastatin group demonstrated a 35% reduction in LDL-C and 30% reduction in overall mortality.
 The risk of hospital-verified non-fatal myocardial infarction reduced by 37% and fatal and non-fatal cerebrovascular events (stroke and TIA) lessened by 28%.
-30 people would need to be treated with simvastatin to prevent one death; number needed to treat around 30.
+30 people would need to be treated with simvastatin for about five years, to prevent one death; number needed to treat around 30.
 There were no extra deaths from other non-cardiac causes such as cancer or trauma.
 The trial also showed benefits in diabetes, women and older people.

 A follow-up of treatment with simvastatin for up to eight years was published in 2000.
 Ten years after the start of the 4S trial, a follow-up study published on 28 August 2004 in The Lancet, revealed that of those 2,221 people who continued to take simvastatin, there was a further reduction in number of deaths from CHD when compared to those who had switched from placebo to statin at the five year mark.
 The overall mortality also reduced by 15% at the 10 year mark.